Native American language

 Native American culture

 What's new on our site today!

 Language: Aguacateco is a Mayan

-Qatanum (or sometimes Balamiha, a ritual designation meaning "Jaguar House.")
+Sometimes they also refer to themselves as Balamiha, a ritual designation meaning "Jaguar House."

 Aguacateco is the Spanish name for them, deriving from the Aguacatán region in

 which they live.
 Other common spellings of these names include Awakateko,

 Aguacatec, Aguacateca, Aguateca, Awaketeko, Awaketeco, Aguacatan Maya,

 (Chalchiteko or Chalchitec) is the name of a related Mayan group

 that speaks a dialect of the same language.